nasa/cumulus/tasks/hyrax-metadata-updates/README.md

 ## Description

 This lambda function is responsible for augmenting granule metadata files with the correct Hyrax (OPeNDAP) URL to provide subsetting and reformatting services on your granules.
 The URL will convey enough information to Hyrax to discover the granule using CMR.
-It will then determine the archive location within Cumulus from the granule's metadata.
+Hyrax will then determine the archive location within Cumulus from the granule's metadata.

 For example,

 Hyrax URL for a granule from provider 'GHRC_CLOUD' and collection entry title 'ACES CONTINUOUS DATA V1' with granule UR 'aces1cont_2002.191_v2.50.nc':